 No, you can not survive a nuclear bomb in a fridge because a nuclear detonation has several potential killers including the initial blast, heatwave, dynamic overpressure, and radioactive fallout.
-While hiding in a fridge might shelter you form one of these killers, no fridge can protect you from all of the dangers which a nuclear explosion produces.
-What people most often tend to forget is that a nuclear explosion creates a lot of flying debris much worse then even the biggest tornadoes, and even if you could survive in a fridge it will most likely be due to other factors like proximity and the building in which the fridge is located.
+While hiding in a fridge might shelter you from one of these killers, no fridge can protect you from all of the dangers which a nuclear explosion produces.

 The big killer of a nuclear blast is the radiation caused by the fallout, my personal recommendation is the get a Geiger Counter Click here to check it out on Amazon.com

 In case of an imminent nuclear attack, you will have a limited time to run to safety, and if you can not identify any safe places nearby you will have to improvise.
-Your first instinct would be probably to hide under the table, bed or in your closet.
+Your first instinct would be probably to hide under the table, bed, or in your closet.
 As your mind scrambles to find any memories which could end up saving your life you might think of Indian Jones and the Kingdom of the Crystal Skull where Indian Jones hid in a fridge and actually survived a nuclear bomb.
-In my recent article Chances of surviving a nuclear war, you will find out that surviving a nuclear bomb in close proximity will most likely be due to luck than anything else.

 Hiding in a fridge might be better than nothing, but there are several factors to take into consideration, such as how close the nuclear detonation is if the detonation happened on ground level or in the air and how far are you from the actual fallout.
 As Indian Jones is a fictional character and the events in the movie are entirely fictional most people would dismiss the idea of surviving a nuclear bomb in a fridge.

 The fridge used in the movie was a King Cool refrigerator which was a common household appliance in the ’50s.
-In the movie, Kingdom of the Crystal Skull Indiana Jones comes across a fake town which was built for the only purpose to be destroyed by a nuclear blast so that scientists can observe and learn from it.
+In the movie, Kingdom of the Crystal Skull Indiana Jones comes across a fake town that was built for the only purpose to be destroyed by a nuclear blast so that scientists can observe and learn from it.
 This is not fiction, the US government did have several of these fake towns destroyed by nuclear weapons in Nevada at Yucca Flats.
-If you are wondering how can you survive a nuclear bomb?
-Then the answer is, not in a fridge.

 After some hours of the nuclear detonation, scientists examined the freezer and its content.
-The freezer was in better shape they thought it would be and once hooked up to electricity it also functioned normally.
-For the major part, even the frozen food was undamaged and there was no radiation being detected, the scientists were so sure in their measurements that they have actually eaten the contents of the freezer several hours after the blast.
-In my article Crisis scenario examples ( Top 7 Scenarios ), I point out how dangerous a nuclear detonation might be, not only for people nearby but for all of humanity as well.
+The freezer was in better shape than they thought it would be and once hooked up to electricity it also functioned normally.
+For the most part, even the frozen food was undamaged and there was no radiation being detected, the scientists were so sure in their measurements that they have actually eaten the contents of the freezer several hours after the blast.

 Some might say that the freezer survived the nuclear bomb, although the house played a major role as the house with the freezer was one of only two houses to survive the nuclear blast.
 These tests have been done in 1955, since then we have accumulated a lot of knowledge on nuclear blasts and what was considered safe back in 1955 is no longer considered safe today.